dszvivek/temple-app/APP_SUMMARY.md

-# 🙏 Karunamayi Hanuman E-Mandir - Complete App Summary
+# 🙏 E-Darshan Mandir - Complete App Summary

 ## Overview

-**Karunamayi Hanuman E-Mandir** is a fully-functional Progressive Web Application (PWA) that brings the spiritual experience of a Lord Hanuman temple to devotees worldwide.
+**E-Darshan Mandir** is a fully-functional Progressive Web Application (PWA) that brings the spiritual experience of a Lord Hanuman temple to devotees worldwide.
 The app operates entirely client-side with no backend required, offering complete offline functionality after the initial load.

 ---